Alexei Sultanov: Biography

-He became an American citizen in 2004.

-Strokes and death
+In October 1995, Sultanov won second prize at the XIII International Chopin Piano Competition; the first prize was not awarded.
+Sultanov, considered the favorite by the public, boycotted the winners' concert.
+He went on to perform in North America, Europe and Asia.
+During his lifetime Alexei Sultanov performed e.g. at New York's Carnegie Hall and Washington's Kennedy Center.

 In 1996 he had his first stroke, and despite his refusal was convinced by his wife Dace Abele to visit Ed Kramer, a neurologist.
 Kramer checked on him and discovered some small black spots which proved to him that blood clots had formed in the brain.
 Despite the stroke he continued his performance in Tokyo, but there he experienced another stroke.
 After that the same neurologist diagnosed him with diastolic heart failure.
 In February 2001, he had another stroke.
 The strokes damaged everything except the cerebral cortex and he was able to continue performing while sitting in a wheelchair.

+He became an American citizen in 2004.

 On June 30, 2005, at 4:30 a.m., he suffocated following a stroke.
 He died at the age of 35 in Fort Worth.

 Memorabilia

 His performances of concerti by Tchaikovsky and Rachmaninoff were recorded, with Maxim Shostakovich conducting the London Symphony Orchestra, and were published under the Teldec Classics label, while his other albums such as the Fantaisie–Impromptu of 1997 and Sultanov plays Chopin which was released two years later were published by the Arts Core Corporation.
 He also was a part of a PBS documentary called Here to Make Music which was produced by Peter Rosen for US viewers.
 The film won an award and has been aired worldwide ever since.